jun-inoue/orthoscope/README.md

 Save the species tree from 000_summary.txt as a new file (here, speciesTree.tre).
 Open the species tree, speciesTree.tre (File > Open Gene Tree).
 Open the gene tree, RAxML_bootstrap.txt (File > Open Gene Tree).
-Set "Edge Weight THreshold" from Edit Values bottun (here 70).
+Set "Edge Weight THreshold" from Edit Values button (here 70).
 From Rearrange tab in the bottum, select "Prefix of the general label".
 Push "Reconcile" button.
 Duplicated nodes are shown with "D".